Canto-Network/docs/technical-reference/governance/govshuttle-module.md

 ## How GovShuttle Works

 The GovShuttle module is a Cosmos SDK module that unifies network and DApp governance.
-The module allows stakers of Canto to create and vote on governance proposals that can be transported to a proposal store contract called Port on Canto’s EVM.
+The module allows stakers of $Canto to create and vote on governance proposals that can be transported to a proposal store contract called the Port on Canto’s EVM.
 On initialization, GovShuttle’s keeper checks to see if the Port exists.
 If it hasn’t been deployed, the keeper will use the `DeployMapContract` function to deploy the Port.

 ```go
 if nonce == 0 {